-The University has been taking part in the Equality Challenge Unit's (ECU) Race Equality Charter Mark Trial.
+The University took part in the Equality Challenge Unit's (ECU) Race Equality Charter Mark Trial.
 The Charter Mark is aimed at improving the representation, progression and success of minority ethnic staff and students within higher education.

 The initiative follows in the footsteps of ECU’s renowned Athena SWAN Charter, and recognises excellence in advancing racial equality in higher education.
 It allows HEIs to apply for an award recognising their commitment to, and progression towards, race equality.